WSU-CDSC/MMTT-template/docs/source/nmai_mukurtu/nmai_mukurtu_workflow.rst

   :alt: Alternative text

 4) Click on the blank "Mapped cell" option.

-Then click in the first cell you want to fill in - most likely A1.
+- Then click in the first cell you want to fill in - most likely A1.

 .. image:: images/NMAI_Mukurtu_04.png
   :width: 800
   :alt: Alternative text

 5) The "Mapped cell" will be automatically filled in.

-Click "Import".
+- Click "Import".

 .. image:: images/NMAI_Mukurtu_05.png
   :width: 800
   :alt: Alternative text

-6) The sheet should be automatically popualted, with the first row matching the XML Dublic Core namespaces.
+6) The sheet should be automatically populated, with the first row matching the XML Dublic Core namespaces.

 .. image:: images/NMAI_Mukurtu_06.png
   :width: 800